 Military Spending History

-Here's a summary of military spending in billions of dollars since 2003:
+Here's a summary of military spending in billions of dollars since 2003, as provided in the official federal budget documents.

 |FY||DoD Base Budget||DoD OCO||Support Base||Support OCO||Total Spending|